-- lected in consultation with the student's guidance committee (18 credits).4.
-Complete 24 credits of CAS 999 Doctoral Dissertation Research. - 5.
-Prepare and successfully defend the doctoral dissertation.
+- Complete 9 credits of electives in research methods as approved by the student's academic advisor. - 3.
+Concentration.
+Complete six courses from an area of concentration selected in consultation with the student's guidance committee (18 cred- - Complete 24 credits of CAS 999 Doctoral Dissertation Research. - Prepare and successfully defend the doctoral dissertation.